I’m Dr. Clint Fluker, a curator, writer, and artist.

-I currently serve as the senior director of Culture, Community, and Partner Engagement for the Michael C. Carlos Museum and Emory University Libraries.
+I currently serve as the senior director of Culture, Community, and Partner Engagement for the Michael C. Carlos Museum, Emory University Libraries, and the Center for Digital Scholarship.
 In this capacity, I am responsible for developing initiatives that connect Emory’s collecting institutions to the cultural and civic ecosystems of Atlanta.
-My notable multidisciplinary projects include the 2023 exhibition, "You Don’t Got Dis’: A Hip Hop Legacy," which showcased the archives of EarWax Records, and Readers of the Lost ArKhives, a series of public lectures, conversations, and exhibitions held at Emory University(2022-2023) on the subject of Afrofuturism.
+My notable multidisciplinary projects include the 2025 exhibition, "Beyond the 50: Continuing Hip Hop’s Legacy in Atlanta,"–the Atlanta Hartsfield-Jackson Airport’s first exhibition featuring Hip Hop materials from Emory’s Special Collections–and Emory’s 2026 World Cup initiative, "Footwork," featuring campus-wide programming, sneaker conventions, and exhibitions for the matches scheduled in Atlanta.

 I hold a Bachelor of Arts in philosophy from Morehouse College and a Master of Arts and Ph.D. in American Studies from the Institute for Liberal Arts at Emory University.